Georgia

 Population: ~155,000

-Widely known as the "Heart of Georgia," this city celebrates a rich musical heritage and features thousands of cherry trees that explode into blossom during its famous annual festivals.
+"Heart of Georgia" with rich musical heritage and thousands of cherry trees for its famous annual festival.

 5